MicrosoftDocs/azure-aks-docs/articles/aks/use-windows-gpu.md

 2. Check that your [GPUs are schedulable](#confirm-that-gpus-are-schedulable).
 3. Once you confirm that your GPUs are schedulable, you can run your GPU workload.

+#### Specify GPU Driver Type (preview)

+By default, AKS specifies a default GPU driver type for each supported GPU-enabled VM.
+Because workload and driver compatibility are important for functioning GPU workloads, you can specify the driver type for your Windows GPU node.
+This feature is not supported for Linux GPU node pools.

+When creating a Windows agent pool with GPU support, you have the option to specify the type of GPU driver using the driverType property within the GPUProfile.

+The available options are:
+- GRID: For applications requiring virtualization support.
+- CUDA: Optimized for computational tasks in scientific computing and data-intensive applications.

+ > [!NOTE]
+ > When you set the driverType property, you assume responsibility for ensuring that the selected driver type is compatible with the specific VM size and configuration of your node pool.
+While AKS attempts to validate compatibility, there are scenarios where the node pool creation might fail due to incompatibilities between the specified driver type and the underlying VM or hardware.

+To create a Windows GPU-enabled node pool with a specific GPU Driver type, use the [`az aks nodepool add`][az-aks-nodepool-add] command.

+    ```azurecli-interactive
+    az aks nodepool add \
+        --resource-group myResourceGroup \
+        --cluster-name myAKSCluster \
+        --name gpunp \
+        --node-count 1 \
+        --os-type Windows \
+        --kubernetes-version 1.29.0 \
+        --node-vm-size Standard_NC6s_v3
+        --drivertype GRID
+    ```
+The above command creates a GPU-enabled node pool using the "GRID" GPU driver type despite that the default for NC series VM skus is "CUDA" GPU driver type.

 ## Using Windows GPU with manual driver installation

 When creating a Windows node pool with N-series (NVIDIA GPU) VM sizes in AKS, the GPU driver and Kubernetes DirectX device plugin are installed automatically.
 To bypass this automatic installation, use the following steps: